splunk/addonfactory-ucc-generator/docs/inputs/tabs.md

-This feature allows us to separate inputs based on their service name.
-So, when multiple inputs services are provided in the global config file and if developers wish to display each input service in a separate tab (and table) they can make use of the tabs feature.
+This feature allows you to separate inputs based on their service name.
+Use the tabs feature when multiple inputs services are provided in the global configuration file, and you want to display each input service in a separate tab (and table).

 The `table` property must be present in the services to use the tabs feature.

-If `title` and `description` are provided in the global config file then it would change when changing the tab.
+If `title` and `description` are provided in the global configuration file, then it would change when changing the tab.

 ### Usage